ardaorkin/apollo-rabbitmq-basic-example-project/README.md

 # Apollo Server & RabbitMQ

-It is a basic project to demonstrate how a message can publish from Apollo Server, using GraphQL PubSub, to a RabbitMQ message broker
+It is a basic project to demonstrate how a message can be published from Apollo Server, using GraphQL PubSub, to a RabbitMQ message broker

 ## Getting Started